clusterlink-net/clusterlink/README.md

 ### In Scope

-ClusterLink is intended to [TODO: Core functionality].
+ClusterLink is intended to connect services and applications running in different clusters.
  As such, the project will implement or has implemented:

 - Remote Service sharing
 - Extending private Cloud service endpoints to remote sites